Key Takeaways

 Two critical rules:

-Never let best-performing campaigns hit their daily budget limit.
-When a campaign exhausts its daily budget before the day ends, it stops showing ads, including during peak evening purchase hours.
-Highest-converting exact match campaigns should have budgets set 20-30% above their typical daily spend.
+1. Never let best-performing campaigns hit their daily budget limit: When a campaign exhausts its daily budget before the day ends, it stops showing ads, including during peak evening purchase hours.
+Highest-converting exact match campaigns should have budgets set 20–30% above their typical daily spend.

-Use Portfolio Budgets for seasonal control.
-Amazon’s Portfolio feature allows setting a total budget cap across multiple campaigns, useful for controlling total spend during Prime Day or Q4 without adjusting individual campaign budgets.
+2. Use Portfolio Budgets for seasonal control: Amazon’s Portfolio feature lets you set a total budget cap across multiple campaigns, useful for controlling total spend during Prime Day or Q4 without adjusting individual campaign budgets.

 Most successful sellers target 10–15% of revenue for total Amazon PPC spend, with TACoS ideally under 10% for brands with established organic rank.